yorkerlin/remove-the-square-root/README.md

 ## Baseline Methods (Square-root-based Methods)
 We use PyTorch’s built-in SGD, AdamW, and RMSProp.
 For Shampoo, we rely on the state-of-the-art [PyTorch implementation](https://github.com/facebookresearch/optimizers/tree/main/distributed_shampoo) from Meta [(Shi et al., 2023)](https://arxiv.org/abs/2309.06497).
-We tune the hyperparameters (HPs) for each optimizer (see the HP search space)
+We tune the hyperparameters (HPs) for each optimizer (see the following HP search space)

 ## Hyperparameter Tuning
 For matrix adaptive methods (Shampoo and inverse-free Shampoo), we update their matrix preconditioners at each two iterations.
 By updating the preconditioners less frequently, we can further reduce their wall clock time.